National Interest Waiver

 - Letter from current or former employer showing at least 10 years of experience;

 - A salary demonstrating exceptional ability;

-- Membership in a professional association;
+- Membership of a professional association;

 - Recognition for achievements and significant contributions to the industry or field by peers, government entities, or professional or business organization.

-Our most recent National Interest Waiver approvals were for a Canadian baritone who held an advanced music degree and a Japanese classical artist of exceptional ability.
+Our most recent National Interest Waiver approvals were for a Canadian baritone who held an advanced music degree, and a Japanese classical artist of exceptional ability.
 Both were self-employed artists working on multiple projects who self-petitioned for the Green Card.

 If you think you may qualify for the National Interest Waiver, please email your CV or résumé to firstname.lastname@example.org.